leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 An important element of high quality digitized data is maintaining a consistent scale.
 This means that once you begin digitizing a layer at 1:500 for example, the rest of that layer must be digitized at 1:500 scale.
 You can zoom in and out a little bit if you need better context but avoid digitizing at a variety of scales.
 This does not mean you have to use the same scale for the entire project, you only have to maintain that scale for the layer you are working on.

+Another consideration is to avoid "spaghetti digitizing" this is where the digitizer does not use snapping and tracing and little holes get left behind that from far away, are not visible, but once you zoom in they become clear.

 Some useful plugins to install before digitizing are "Clipper" and "Locate points along lines".
 Toolbars you'll want to have enabled are Digitizing, Advanced Digitizing, and Snapping.
 To enable toolbars, find view then toolbars or right click on the toolbars that are already enabled to see more.

 ### Shapefile creation

 Click on <img src="{{ site.baseurl }}/QGISImages/shapefilebutton.PNG" alt="button" style="width:5%;" /> to create a shapefile.

 From here name your shapefile and choose its save location then select which type of shapefile you want, polygon, line, or point.
 Select an appropriate coordinate system for your site.
 Adding fields can be done by naming the field, selecting what type of field it is and then once that is filled out, click the "Add to Fields List" button.
+If you forget to add fields in this step, you can also do it from the field calculator after you finish creating the shapefile.

 <img src="{{ site.baseurl }}/QGISImages/shapefilescreen.PNG" alt="button" style="width:50%;" />

 ### Field Calculation

+Before you calculate area or length ensure that your project will calculate in the correct units.
+You can check what units your project will use in Project > Properties > General, then under measurements you can check your units.
+You can also find this information in the properties of the coordinate system you are using.

 To calculate fields click on the shapefile you want to calculate for and then either in the attribute table or the ribbon click on <img src="{{ site.baseurl }}/QGISImages/abacus.PNG" alt="button" style="width:5%;" />.
 Here you can create a field if you didn't during the shapefile creation step or "Update existing field".
 Select the field you'd like to calculate and enter the formula needed.
 Once that formula is entered, click "OK" and the fields will be calculated.